 Use built-in and custom tabs in Microsoft Teams

-Tabs allow team members to access services on a dedicated canvas within a channel or in a chat.
-This lets the team work directly with tools and data and have conversations about them in the context of the channel or chat.
+Tabs allow team members to access services and content in a dedicated space within a channel or in a chat.
+This lets the team work directly with tools and data, and have conversations about the tools and data, all within the context of the channel or chat.

 Owners and team members can add tabs to a channel, private chat, and group chat to help integrate their cloud services.
 Tabs can be added to help users easily access and manage the data they need or interact with the most.
 This can be a Power BI report, a dashboard, or even a Microsoft Stream video channel where you publish training videos.

 With every new channel, two tabs are provisioned by default: Conversations and Files.

 With every private chat, four tabs are provisioned by default: Conversations, Files, Organization, and Activity.

 Owners and team members can add more tabs to a channel or chat by clicking Add a tab at the top of the channel or chat.